Contract Labor Leave Encashment: Should We Pay Leave with Wages Monthly?

 shelke_pravin

-The problem occurring is few people are giving it annually.
-Few companies are giving monthly.
-Some are following 5.76% of BASIC+DA.
-Some give on the basis of the per day payment including all salary emoluments.
-Which would be the exact?
-Also, we need to have the correct supporting document for whichever we are following.
+The problem occurring is that a few people are giving it annually, while some companies are giving it monthly.
+Some are following 5.76% of BASIC+DA, and others are basing it on the per-day payment, including all salary emoluments.
+Which would be the exact method?
+Also, we need to have the correct supporting document for whichever method we are following.

 Regards,